Operator theory and function theory in Drury-Arveson space and its quotients: Drury-Arveson space as a function space

 It is immediate from (\ref{eq:what_mutlpliers_do}) that any multiplier $\Phi$ is bounded (in the sense that there is $M>0$ such that $\|\Phi(z)\|\leq M$ for all $z \in \mb{B}_d$) and holomorphic (in the sense that for all $u \in K_1, v \in K_2$ the function $z \mapsto \langle \Phi(z)u,v \rangle$ is holomorphic in the ball).

-The following theorem, due to J. Ball, T. Trent and V. Vinnikov, provides a characterization of multipliers in $\cM_d(K_1, K_2)$, which is specific to the setting of $H^2_d$.
+The following theorem, due to Ball, Trent and Vinnikov, provides a characterization of multipliers in $\cM_d(K_1, K_2)$, which is specific to the setting of $H^2_d$.
 For a proof and additional characterizations, see \cite[Section 2]{BTV01} (see also \cite{AT02,EP02}).

 \begin{theorem}[\cite{BTV01}, Theorem 2.1; \cite{EP02}, Theorem 1.3] Let $\Phi : \mb{B}_d \rightarrow B(H^2_d \otimes K_1, H^2_d \otimes K_2)$.
 Then the following statements are equivalent: \begin{enumerate} \item $\Phi \in \cM_d(K_1, K_2)$ with $\|\Phi\| \leq 1$. \item The kernel \be K_\Phi(z,w) = \frac{I - \Phi(z) \Phi(w)^*}{1 - \langle z, w \rangle} \ee is a positive sesqui-analytic $B(K_2)$ valued kernel on $\mb{B}_d \times \mb{B}_d$; i.e., there is an auxiliary Hilbert space $H$ and a holomorphic $B(H, K_2)$-valued function $\Psi$ on $\mb{B}_d$ such that for all $z,d \in \mb{B}_d$, \be K_\Phi(z,w) = \Psi(z) \Psi(w)^* . \ee \item There exists an auxiliary Hilbert space $H$ and a unitary operator \be U = : \rightarrow \ee such that \be \Phi(z) = D + C(I- Z(z)A)^{-1}Z(z)B , \ee where $Z(z) = : \oplus_1^d H \rightarrow H$. \end{enumerate} \end{theorem}